 Clubs and Activities

-In addition to the music, art, sport, CDT and drama clubs, there are a huge range of other activities for the boys to try as part of their Other Half options.
+In addition to the music, art, sport, CDT and drama clubs, there is a huge range of other activities for the boys to try as part of their Other Half options.
 The range on offer reflects the very diverse nature of the boys at Abingdon Prep.
-They can decide to learn to code or create digital animations, they could take up Spanish or try their hand at ancient Greek.
+They can decide to learn to code or create digital animations, they could take up German or try their hand at ancient Greek.
 If they want to do something practical there’s construction or gardening and they can learn chess, touch typing and Warhammer.

 We are always looking to add to the activities on offer and we listen to what the boys suggest.
 Listed below are the current activities and clubs available.